 Physics can help us to understand the fundamental principles that govern the behaviour of the universe.
-It can help to make sense of everyday phenomena such as light, sound, electricity, and magnetism.
-But that is not all – studying physics can also improve critical thinking skills, which can be transferred to many other areas of life.
+It can help to make sense of everyday phenomena such as light, sound, electricity and magnetism.
+Physics can improve critical thinking skills, which can be transferred to many other areas of life.

-If students are looking to expand their knowledge and gain a deeper appreciation for the beauty and complexity of the natural world, then physics is subject for them.
+If students are looking to expand their knowledge and gain a deeper appreciation for the beauty and complexity of the natural world, then Physics is the subject for them.

 Junior Department